dylhigaXR/OldWebsiteFormat/_posts/2022-03-10-Working-with-handtracking.markdown

 Vector3 middlePos = lHandCenter.transform.position + (rHandCenter.transform.position - lHandCenter.transform.position)/2;
 {% endhighlight %}

-The fire ball instantiates and stays between the palms.
+The fireball instantiates and stays between the palms.

 ![FireBallDemo]({{ "../assets/FireBallDemo.PNG" | relative_url }})

 By using layer masks the ray casts will only collide with the other hands collider.

-## Shooting the Fire Ball
+## Shooting the Fireball

 Now comes the problem of detecting when the gesture of shooting occurs.
 The best way I could think about doing this was to invert the direction of the raycast and have them search for a hitbox behind the player.